 - Wheaton offers men and women intercollegiate participation in 21 different sports as a member of NCAA Division III.

-- Over the past five seasons, Wheaton has been nationally ranked in: football; men’s and women’s soccer, men’s and women’s basketball, men’s and women’s swimming, men’s and women’s cross country; softball; baseball; wrestling, and women’s tennis.
+- Over the past 10 seasons, Wheaton has been nationally ranked in: football; men’s and women’s soccer, men’s and women’s basketball, men’s and women’s swimming, women’s cross country; softball; baseball; wrestling, women's indoor track & field and women’s outdoor track & field.

 Division III Competition